Fujifilm X100F vs Sony A7R III

-The Fujifilm X100F and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in January 2017 and October 2017.
+The Fujifilm X100F and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and October 2017.
 The X100F is a fixed lens compact, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (X100F) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (X100F) and a full frame (A7R III) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (28 percent) than the Fujifilm X100F.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the A7R III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7R III and their specifications in the Sony FE Lens Catalog.